Neilston F.C.: History

 Renfrew District Council took over ownership of Brig O’Lea Stadium in the early 1960s and built a new clubhouse and installed floodlights for season 1964/65.
 The new look stadium was opened on Monday 21st December 1964 when Neilston Juniors played Greenock Morton under the new floodlights.

 The first competitive junior match under floodlights took place at Brig O'Lea Stadium on the 17th February 1965 when Neilston Juniors defeated Kilwinning Rangers 4-3 in a Western League (North) fixture.
 STV's Scotsport cameras showed highlights on television later that evening along with highlights of the Inter Milan v Rangers European Cup quarter final.

 In 1968, the club left the Western League to join the Central League and in the first season finished runners-up to Petershill in the "B" Division.
 In season 1970–71, the club were "C" Division Champions.

 On 6th October 1998, the club won their first major trophy in 51 years by defeating Baillieston 5–0 at Fir Park, Motherwell in the Beatons Sectional League Cup Final.

 The club's biggest ever margin of victory was on 9th November 2002 when they defeated Kinloss away 15-1 in the Scottish Junior Cup 2nd round.
-Season 2005/06 was the most successful for 50 years as we finished champions of the Stagecoach Super League First Division and won the Carlsberg Sectional League Cup against East Kilbride Thistle 4–3 on penalties after a 0–0 draw at Firhill Stadium on 4th October 2005 to give the club a well deserved double.
+Season 2005/06 was the most successful for 50 years as the club finished champions of the Stagecoach Super League First Division and won the Carlsberg Sectional League Cup against East Kilbride Thistle 4–3 on penalties after a 0–0 draw at Firhill Stadium on 4th October 2005.

 A 5th league title came in season 2013/14 with the Central District First Division Championship.

 In 2020, the club left the West Region of the SJFA and moved to the newly formed West of Scotland Football League as part of the Scottish FA league pyramid system with members voting to drop the "Juniors" part of the club's name.

 The club returned to SJFA membership in season 2024/25 and competed in the Scottish Junior Cup for the first time since season 2019/20.

 The 6th league title in the club's history came when they won the West of Scotland Football League 2nd Division Championship in season 2024/25.